Sourcepass MCOE Blog

 Written by Nicole Walker | Aug 18, 2025 1:00:00 PM

-Token theft and phishing attacks in Microsoft 365 are rapidly increasing, with over half of surveyed organizations experiencing a breach in the past year.
+Token theft and phishing attacks in Microsoft 365 are increasing fast.
+Over half of surveyed organizations reported a breach in the past year.

 How Microsoft 365 Defends Against Token Theft and Phishing